 L: Yeah I agree.

-I: Cause Rob, in this movie you play Schuks’s son; is that just for this one movie; or is that a sort of hint for the future?
+I: Cause Rob, in Oh Schuks!
+Your Country Needs You! you play Schuks’s son; is that just for this one movie (Oh Schuks!
+Your Country Needs You!); or is that a sort of hint for the future?

 R: I think that’s up to these guys.

 L: In a nudge nudge wink wink sort of way.

 I: Well that’s great….and Laré, did you have a different experience cause of being the only girl in the main cast?

 L: Oh it was amazing!
 I was definitely the poppie on set.
 It was amazing, cause this was my first big project, and I got the feeling that they all took me under their wings, and they showed me the ropes, and they were so patient with me, sometimes….except Rob…But it was awesome none the less; and I learned so much.
 But it was incredible, and it still is… I don’t want it to end ever.